Tony Oursler: The Influence Machine

 Monologues by various figures projected onto trees (which were conceived as a kind of ‘chorus’) were written by Oursler and performed by actors in his hometown of New York.
 One of these figures, appearing and disappearing in the smoke, was in fact a long-standing collaborator of Oursler, Tracy Leipold.
 Oursler called her “the medium”, and her dialogue made references to key names from media history such as television pioneer John Logie Baird and Etienne Gaspard Robertson who founded the first moving image theatre in a Paris crypt in 1763.
 Running through it all was a soundtrack composed by Tony Conrad and performed on a glass harmonica.

 From the telephone to the television to the internet, the ‘inﬂuence machines’ of the modern media have been tools of communication and information.
 But they’ve also been conduits for voices from the other side.
 Just yards from where Logie Baird gave his first public demonstration of a prototype television set in 1926 (in a room above Bar Italia in Frith Street), The Inﬂuence Machine offered a fractured multi-media landscape of spectres, sounds and light.
 For twelve nights only, the ghosts had escaped from the machine…

 The Influence Machine is included in The Artangel Collection.

 It was developed with the Public Art Fund in New York and originally installed in Madison Square park (October 2000) and then Soho Square, London (November 2000).
-The work was co-commissioned by Becks and supported by London Arts, the City of Westminster, The Stanley Thomas Johnson Foundation and The Company of Angels with the special help of Tom Bendhem and Anita and Poju Zabludowicz.
+The work was co-commissioned by Becks and supported by London Arts, the City of Westminster, The Stanley Thomas Johnson Foundation, The Henry Moore Foundation, The Calouste Gulbenkian Foundation and The Company of Angels with the special help of Tom Bendhem and Anita and Poju Zabludowicz.